 We are one of the world's largest corn refiners and a major supplier of high-quality food ingredients and industrial products derived from the wet milling and processing of corn and other starch-based materials.
 The corn refining industry is highly competitive.
 Many of our products are viewed as commodities that compete with virtually identical products manufactured by other companies in the industry.
 However, we have thirty manufacturing plants located throughout North America, South America and Asia/Africa and we manage and operate our businesses at a local level.
 We believe this approach provides us with a unique understanding of the cultures and product requirements in each of the geographic markets in which we operate, bringing added value to our customers.
 Our sweeteners are found in products such as baked goods, candies, chewing gum, dairy products and ice cream, soft drinks and beer.
 Our starches are a staple of the food, paper, textile and corrugating industries.
+Our co-products include refined corn oil, corn gluten feed, corn gluten meal and steepwater.

-First quarter 2007 was an outstanding period for us as we set record highs for net sales, operating income, net income and diluted earnings per common share.
-While all three of our geographic regions contributed to this growth, this record performance was largely driven by increased sales and earnings in our North American business.
-Given our strong first quarter, we currently expect that full year 2007 diluted earnings per common share should increase in the range of 29 to 41 percent over the \$1.63 we earned in 2006, to \$2.10 to \$2.30 per diluted common share.
-Our previous full year 2007 diluted earnings per share guidance was \$1.84 to \$2.01.
+Second quarter and first half 2007 were outstanding periods for us as we set record highs for net sales, operating income, net income and diluted earnings per common share.
+This record performance was primarily driven by significantly higher sales and earnings in our North American and South American businesses.
+Given our strong first half, we currently expect that full year 2007 diluted earnings per common share.
+Our share should increase in the range of 44 to 56 percent over the \$1.63 we earned in 2006, to \$2.35 to \$2.55 per diluted common share.
+Our previous full year 2007 diluted earnings per share guidance was \$2.10 to \$2.30.